-Aside from the usual T-Day meal, this would also make a delicious main dish when topped with roasted butternut squash or chicken.
+Aside from a side dish for your usual T-Day meal, this would also be a delicious main dish for any night of the week when topped with roasted butternut squash or chicken.
 Or pack it for lunch with a crisp side salad — it stores well and tastes even better the next day.

 2 1/2 cups low-sodium vegetable broth